tuftsdatalab/intro-to-rnaseq-with-galaxy/lessons/00_Galaxy_introduction.md

 - In practice, this means that Tufts users have more resources on Tufts' Galaxy compared to public servers
 - More information on getting access to Tufts Galaxy can be found on the [Research Technology website](https://it.tufts.edu/research-technology/bioinformatics/tufts-galaxy)

 <img src="../img/galaxy_hpc.png" width="700">

 ## Galaxy UI

-- We'll spend some time getting familiar with the Galaxy interface, layout, and key functions that can be performed using Galaxy
+- We'll spend some time getting familiar with the Galaxy interface, layout, and key functions
 - The Galaxy User Interface has a top menu bar and three panels: Tools, Main, and History

 <img src="../img/ui1.png" width="700">